perillaroc/nuwe-pyeccodes/README.md

 # nuwe-pyeccodes

-A python binding for ecCodes for python 3 in Windows.
+A python binding for ecCodes for python in Windows.

 ecCodes by ECMWF has its own python binding which only supports python 2 and is not available on Windows.

-`nuwe-pyeccodes` provides some simple methods to process GRIB2 data based on ecCodes.
+`nuwe-pyeccodes` provides some simple methods to process GRIB2 data based on ecCodes and supports both python 2 and python 3.

 ## Requirments